 We also offer a range of additional support and opportunities for students from currently underrepresented groups in HE including:

-We are committed to raising aspirations and widening access to Higher Education, ensuring high quality education is available to all individuals, regardless of background, who have the potential to succeed.
+We are committed to raising aspirations and widening access to Higher Education, ensuring high-quality education is available to all individuals who have the potential to succeed, regardless of background.

 Progression Scheme Eligibility

 Our Admissions Team will take into consideration a number of contextual factors when assessing applications.
 Applicants from the below groups will receive an offer which is the equivalent of one A Level grade (8 UCAS points) lower than our standard entry criteria:

 If you are an Adult Learner, a Refugee/Asylum Seeker, Care Experienced, or from a low participation neighbourhood, you will automatically be identified as eligible for an 8-point reduction, through information provided on your UCAS application form.
 Please ensure you complete all sections on your UCAS application and provide correct information.

 However, if you are estranged from your family, a Young Adult Carer, from an armed forces family, and/or from a Gypsy, Roma, or Traveller community, we do not receive this information via UCAS.
 Therefore, you must provide some form of evidence - for example, to prove you are a Young Adult Carer, you could request a letter from your school/college evidencing that you have caring responsibilities for a parent/guardian.